tetcore/substrate-verifiable-credentials/docs/interacting-with-your-node.md

 Interacting With Your Node
 ===

-By the end of this tutorial we will have you create your own custom UI to interact with your collectables blockchain.
-In the meantime, we can use the [Polkadot-JS](https://polkadot.js.org) Apps UI which is a generalized interface that adapts to your custom node.
+As we are building an infrastructure chain without any UI itself, we will use the [Polkadot-JS](https://polkadot.js.org) Apps UI which is a generalized interface that adapts to your custom node, to interact with our chain during development

 Open **Chrome** and navigate to: